jarun/buku/README.md

 ### Features

-- Store bookmarks with title (auto-fetched), tags and notes
+- Store bookmarks with auto-fetched title, tags and description
 - Auto-import from Firefox, Google Chrome and Chromium
 - Open bookmarks and search results in browser
 - Shorten, expand URLs, browse cached page from Wayback Machine